 Doctors and therapists are very careful when asking about upsetting past events.
 The memories are only touched upon briefly – there's no need to talk about them in detail.

-Traumatic experiences can trigger other psychological illnesses too, such as and anxiety disorders.
+Traumatic experiences can trigger other psychological illnesses too, such as depression and anxiety disorders.
 These also need to be considered when trying to diagnose the problem.

 Immediately after a traumatic event, it’s important that those affected receive emotional and practical support to help them deal with what happened.
 They need a safe space where they are protected from further trauma and are given support.
 The best type of help will depend on what kind of traumatic experience they had and whether they mostly need to be comforted, feel safe or be given practical help.
 Medication generally isn’t suitable for preventing PTSD.